8BitCidd/Emulation-Repos/README.md

   <li><a href="https://github.com/sp00nznet/Rampage">Rampage</a> - A pc port project for Rampage World Tour from the N64.</li>
   <li><a href="https://github.com/MegaMan64Recomp/MegaMan64Recompiled">Megaman Recompiled</a> - A pc port for Megaman 64.</li>
   <li><a href="https://github.com/SMCGames/Paper-Mario-ReCut">Paper Mario ReCut</a> - A pc port for Paper Mario for the Nintendo 64.</li>
+  <li><a href="https://github.com/fliperama86/cvlod_recomp">Castlevania - Legacy of Darkness Recomp</a> - A pc port for Castlevania - Legacy of Darkness for the Nintendo 64.</li>
 </ul>

 <hr>